Why It Works

-- Butter and flour cooked together create a roux that thickens the turkey stock
+- Butter and flour cooked together create a roux that thickens turkey stock.

-- Whole grain mustard adds texture, while a tablespoon of Dijon delivers most of the mustardy bite
+- Whole grain mustard adds texture, while a tablespoon of Dijon delivers mustardy bite.

 - 1/4 cup finely minced shallots

 - 3 cups (710ml) turkey drippings or stock

 - 2 tablespoons whole grain mustard